 What should I expect?

 You will need to stop eating for at least 4 hours before the test.
 Your doctor will tell you exactly how long.
-Talk to your doctor about any medicines that you are taking because he or she may want you to stop taking them before the test.
+Talk to your doctor about any medicines (prescription, over-the-counter, or supplements) that you are taking because he or she may want you to stop taking them before the test.

 The test will begin with the technician spraying your throat with an anesthetic, which will make it feel numb.
 Then, you will lie down on the examination table.
 A needle with a tube connected to it will be put in your arm.
 This is called an intravenous line or IV.
 The IV will give you a mild sedative to relax you throughout the test.
 Small metal disks called electrodes will be placed on your chest.
 These electrodes have wires called leads, which hook up to an electrocardiogram machine.
 This machine will monitor your heart rhythm during the test.